Vision Introduction — Automatic Face Detection and Cropping for App Avatar Upload (Swift)

 faceObservations.forEach({ (faceObservation) in

-// Coordinate system transformation
+// Coordinate system conversion

 let translate = CGAffineTransform.identity.scaledBy(x: size.width, y: size.height)